Guides

 • Documentation of analytical methods.

-Appendices also describe the statistical basis of detection limits and analysis of variance for precision studies, and add notes on qualitative analysis.
+Annexes also describe the statistical basis of detection limits and analysis of variance for precision studies, and add a check list to aid users in selecting and determining the validity of a test kit.

 In preparing this guidance, the Working Group has aimed at the right balance between giving a solid theoretical background for method validation studies and providing practical guidelines on how to plan, perform and evaluate such studies in the laboratories.